alexkemp9/Python3docs/README.md

 I wrote down some of the LO Bugs that I was experiencing, but only after the show-stopping bug.
 Here's my record:

-1. Copy + Paste sometimes omits Tables.
-It seems that only Tables that are NOT encapsulated with a Frame will be copied.
+1. ~~Copy + Paste sometimes omits Tables.
+It seems that only Tables that are NOT encapsulated with a Frame will be copied~~.

 All the bug-issues on Frames have now (Dec 2024) been answered above (see [Frames](#frames)).
 In short, do not anchor a Frame to a page.